Antonio Diaz (Filipino politician)

-Antonio Magsaysay Diaz (1927–2011) was a politician and lawyer.
+Antonio Magsaysay Diaz (September 6, 1927 – August 3, 2011) was a politician and lawyer.
 He was elected to the House of Representatives of the Philippines representing Zambales for three separate tenures – 1969 to 1972, 1992 to 2001, and 2004 until his death on August 3, 2011.

 Early life

 Diaz, a nephew of the late-president Ramon Magsaysay, member of the Magsaysay political clan of Zambales, was variously the vice governor and representative of the province since the 1960s.

 Diaz obtained a law degree from the Ateneo de Manila University in 1954.

 According to a statement from the family, Diaz gave the bulk of his pork barrel funds to his scholarship program which included the provision of tuition money and stipends to some 500,000 high school and college students not only in his district but in the entire province.
 In the last 10 years, Diaz allocated approximately P500 million for this program alone.
 Records from Diaz's office showed that public school students in the district receive at least P1,000 each a year while those in private schools get at least P4,000 each.
-Camat said the funds given to students are supplemented by bonuses and other forms of assistance given to the scholars and their families.
-He said the scholarship program was the key to Diaz's political clout with voters in the province.

 He made his career in government service, starting out as deputy customs commissioner (1963–1964), head of the legal department of the Land Reform Commission (1964–1965), and was subsequently elected vice governor of Zambales (1967–1969), before winning the first of many congressional terms in 1969.
 He was also a member of the Batasang Pambansa in 1984.
 Diaz's mother, Mercedes, is a sister of the late President Ramon Magsaysay.